What's the Problem with Sugar?

 It's difficult to quantify the total amount of sugar an average British citizen consumes because almost every edible item contains a sugar in some form.

 Some estimates suggest that an average UK resident may be consuming up to 90 grams (or 22 teaspoons) sugar daily.40-41

 There is a bit of conflict about what constitutes a safe daily sugar intake amongst various health authorities.
 But, according to the most recent recommendations by the World Health Organization (WHO), the daily intake of added sugars should not exceed 10% of total daily calorie intake (or 12 teaspoons).42

-The WHO further say that reducing sugar intake to 5% of daily calories (or 6 teaspoons) can have additional health benefits.42
+WHO go on to say that reducing sugar intake to 5% of daily calories (or 6 teaspoons) will have additional health benefits.42

-The bottom line is that your target should be consuming not more than 12 teaspoons (or less) of added sugars on daily basis.
+The bottom line is that your target should be no more than 12 teaspoons (or less) of added sugars on daily basis.

 11. We’re Programmed to Like It

 Cravings for sugar are real.
 Even just reading the word 'sugar' may flood your brain with neurotransmitters and make your mouth water.

 According to research, cravings for sugar share the same area of your brain as sex does - the strongest of all desires.43